 The policy directs that an honorable or general discharge should be considered absent aggravating factors.

 The skilled attorneys at Military Justice Attorneys can comb through your military record and build the strongest case possible for your discharge review.
-While discharge as a result of homosexual misconduct under DADT is a good argument to have a file corrected, the safest way to seek relief is to build a strong case from multiple angles.
-Military Justice Attorneys will combine information from your military record, post-service contributions, and other relevant facts to fight for your upgrade.
+While discharge as a result of homosexual misconduct under DADT is a good argument to have you record corrected, the safest way to seek relief is to build a strong case from multiple angles.
+This is particularly necessary when the service member’s discharge is not based solely on DADT or similar policy.